BetSmartMedia/Lazorse/README.md

   * All parameters, excepting query string parameters, are required.
   * Query string parameters cannot do positional matching.
 E.g. ?one&two&three will always fail.
 You must use named parameters in a query string.
   * Query string parameters with an explode modifier (e.g. {?list*}) currently will parse differently than they expand.
 I strongly recommend not to use the explode modifier for query string params.

+## What's the deal with the name?

+While it *could* be viewed as a portmentaeu of Lazy and Resource, I prefer to think of it as horses with lasers.

 ## TODO

 * More tests, as always.
 * Factor different operators into different Expression specializations, hopefully this will help clean up some of the logic in Expression::match

 ## License